NerdyDuck/NerdyDuck.Scheduler/README.md

 - Fixed bug in Package.tt so content files are included into NuGet package.

 ##### 2016-03-07 / v1.0.1 / DAK
-- Switched `IXmlSerializable` interfaces in `Schedule`, `ScheduledTask&lt;T&gt;` and `ScheduledActionBase` from public access to explicit interface implementation, where appropriate.
+- Switched `IXmlSerializable` interfaces in `Schedule`, `ScheduledTask(T)` and `ScheduledActionBase` from public access to explicit interface implementation, where appropriate.

 ##### 2016-02-26 / v1.0.0 / DAK
 - First release.